Academy Uniform

 • All black footwear.
 Trainers may be worn but these should be all black.
 No coloured stripes or soles

 • Coats and scarves off before the door.
-No coats and scarves inside.
-Students are allocated a locker in order to store their coat and other equipment
+No coats and scarves inside

 • Black trousers or a skirt of school uniform style.
 Leggings, jeans-type leggings and jogging-type trousers are not permitted.
-Skirts must be of an appropriate length (maximum 2” above the knee)
+Skirts must be of an appropriate length (maximum 2” above the knee).
+As a change to the uniform in September all skirts must be pleated

 • Plain white shirt or blouse with top button fastened